egelke/aarch64/01. HelloWorld/README.md

     str x1, x2, [x0]
 ```

 The `ldr x1, [x0]` will load the (little-endian) value of memory with the address stored in x0 into register x1, the value of x0 or x1 are not altered.
 The `ldp` does the same, but for 2 registers at the same time.
-The `str` and `stp` do the opposite, they store the value from x1 into the memory with the address stored in x0.
+The `str` and `stp` do the opposite, they store the value from x1 (and x2) into the memory starting with the address stored in x0.

-Note that loading data directly via its label with the (often referred) `ldr x0, label` instruction isn't supported on Windows.
+Note that loading data directly via its label with the (often cited) `ldr x0, label` instruction isn't supported on Windows.
 It has something to do with the executable file format or something, but I'm not sure and I don't care.
 It isn't working, so we can't use it and that is all I need to know.

-Since we often need to index a pointer (i.e. updates is value when using), aarch64 has several addressing modes that involve indexing:
+Since we often need to index a pointer (i.e. updates it's value when using), aarch64 has several addressing modes:

 * __simple__, `ldr x1, [x0]`: uses the value of x0 as address (as explained above)
 * __offset__, `ldr x1, [x0, #4]`: uses the value x0 + 4 as address, x0 keeps its original value.